 This page is written for people who wish to travel by train between the western and eastern parts of Massachusetts on Amtrak’s Lake Shore Limited service.
 For information on the East–West Passenger Rail Study please visit this page.

-The Lake Shore Limited (Amtrak trains 448 and 449) provides service between Boston South station and Albany-Rensselaer, NY, with intermediate stops in Boston Back Bay, Framingham, Worcester, Springfield, and Pittsfield.
+Amtrak’s Lake Shore Limited (trains 448 and 449) provides service between Boston South station and Albany-Rensselaer, NY, with intermediate stops in Boston Back Bay, Framingham, Worcester, Springfield, and Pittsfield.

 Through service to/from Chicago, and intermediate stations, is also available.

 Station specific information for Springfield be found on this link

 Please visit the Amtrak website for the latest schedule information

 • Sleeping car accommodations, for those traveling longer distances.